aecsocket/aeronet/README.md

 A set of [Bevy]-native networking crates, focused on providing robust and rock-solid data transfer primitives.

-# TODO

-- how do users handle draining msgs?
-  - if the user doesn't drain recv_msgs, is that a warn? unbounded growth?

 # Goals

 - Native to Bevy ECS